Launch your Creative Cloud Desktop application.

-As Adobe continues to refocus on developing products and solutions that provide our customers with the most value, we are now announcing the end of new feature development for Adobe Muse CC.
+As Adobe continues to refocus on developing products and solutions that provide our customers with the most value, we are now announcing the end of technical support for Adobe Muse CC, beginning March 26 2020.

 Adobe is committed to delivering exceptional software and services to our customers.
 It is in our nature to innovate and try new things, and it was in this spirit that we started developing Adobe Muse eight years ago.
 While we’ve been deeply committed to the Adobe Muse vision, we’ve come to recognize trends in website creation that have led us to evolve our strategy:

 - Designers that are actively engaged in creating complex websites and applications are investing in UX design and prototyping skills while partnering with development teams to bring their designs to life.

 - For simpler websites, we’ve seen the emergence of Do-It-Yourself (DIY) website creators that use customizable templates to quickly create responsive websites that can be easily modified by the designer or a client.

 We thank our users and want to help them make a smooth transition to other Adobe offerings that can solve their specific needs: